 Do not be surprised if after losing one or more teeth you begin to notice a change to your facial shape.
 As the jawbone shrinks, it can cause facial muscles to sag.
 Ultimately, this can cause a sunken appearance.
 However, once you have dentures put into place, you’ll notice that there is added support for these facial muscles, giving you a fuller facial aesthetic.
 You’ll need to make sure that you do not neglect ill-fitting dentures though, as these can cause problems with your smile as well as your overall appearance.
 It’s best to get them refitted or replaced sooner rather than later.

 Yes, you can certainly kiss while wearing dentures, but it does often require an adjustment phase.
 Because they are new to your mouth, your lips, tongue, and cheeks will need to become accustomed to their presence.
 When attempting to kiss someone else, you’ll need to be mindful about not kissing too hard, as this can cause your teeth to bump against theirs.
-Instead, make sure that your kiss gently so that your prosthetics remain firmly in place the entire time.
+Instead, make sure that you kiss gently so that your prosthetics remain firmly in place the entire time.

 I Need a Checkup & Cleaning I Need a Dentist for My Child I Have a Cavity or Broken Tooth I am Missing One or More Teeth I am in Pain & Need Help I Want to Enhance My Smile I Want a Straighter Smile I am Concerned About Bleeding Gums I Have Dental Anxiety I Want to Learn About Sleep Apnea View Our Services